stanfordhaskell/cs43/assignments/assign4.markdown

 (+ (-5) (* 1 2))
 ```

-You should extend the parsers, language datatype, and interpreter to
+You should extend the parsers, language datatype, and `eval` function to
 allow one or more arguments to `+` and `*` instead of exactly two.